 Retrieve the object matching the id provided.
 Uses object_id only and raises InvalidQueryError if a filter has been applied.
 Returns None if no document exists with that id.

-Parameters object_id - the value for the id of the document to look up class mongoengine.queryset.QuerySetNoCache (document, collection) A non caching QuerySet call (q_obj=None, class_check=True, read_preference=None, query)
+Parameters object_id - the value for the id of the document to look up class mongoengine.queryset.QuerySetNoCache (document, collection)

 Changed in version 0.6: Raises InvalidQueryError if filter has been set